 Devices used in digital logistics and supply chain rely on sensors to measure important environmental aspects, such as location, movement, temperature, humidity, handling, speed of movement and more.

-Prevalent IoT applications
+Prevalent IoT applications in logistics are:

 • Vehicle and cargo tracking

 • Storage conditions monitoring of raw materials and products

 IoT-connected cold storage supply chains, for example, can monitor the ideal conditions of perishable materials like food and chemicals, avoiding waste and improving quality management.
 Equipment health monitoring ensures a longer machine lifetime enabling preventive and predictive manteinance.
 Fleet tracking improves route planning, and can authenticate shipments and products, increasing asset use and productivity.